 A person can only claim DAPP once per child.

-Where there is a multiple birth or adoption (e.g. twins), DAPP is only paid for 1 child.
+Where there is a multiple birth or adoption (e.g. twins), DAPP is only paid for one child.

 Multiple birth & multiple adoption events

-The 18 week limit per person and the 20 week limit per family apply in the same way for single births (and adoptions) and multiple births (and adoptions).
+The 18 week limit (90 payable days) per person and the 20 week limit (100 payable days) per family apply in the same way for single births (and adoptions) and multiple births (and adoptions).
 This is consistent with the nature of payments under the PPL scheme, i.e. that they assist a parent to take up to 18 weeks (PLP) and/or up to 2 weeks (DAPP) away from work.
 PLP and DAPP are payments for working parents rather than per child payments.

-Act reference: PPLAct section 115BE Multiple births, section 115BF Dad and partner pay is already payable to the person etc., section 115CB(5) Not eligible-overlap with PPL period, section 115CB(6) Not eligible-overlap with DAPP period for another child, section 115CB(7) Not eligible-excess days
+Act reference: PPLAct section 115BE Multiple births, section 115BF Dad and partner pay is already payable to the person etc., section 115CB(5) Not eligible-overlap with PPL period, section 115CB(5A) Not eligible - overlap with flexible PPL day, section 115CB(6) Not eligible-overlap with DAPP period for another child, section 115CB(7) Not eligible-excess days